SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 $web.Title
 ```

-## Additional Considerations
+## Additional considerations

-### Sub sites use "classic" templates
+### Subsites use "classic" templates

-If you provision a sub site under the root site of a "modern" site collection, sub sites will use "classic" templates.
-There are currently no "modern" sub site templates available.
-You can transform a "classic" sub site to a "modern" team site by creating a "modern" page on the site and updating the welcome page to the newly created page.
+If you provision a subsite under the root site of a "modern" site collection, subsites will use "classic" templates.
+There are currently no "modern" subsite templates available.
+You can transform a "classic" subsite to a "modern" team site by creating a "modern" page on the site and updating the welcome page to the newly created page.

-If you don't want to allow users to create a "classic" sub site under a "modern" site collection, as an admin you can go to the SharePoint Admin Center, select the Settings page and configure the option for "Subsite Creation" to hide the "subsite" creation menu.
-You can see the "Subsite Creation" option in the following image.
+If you don't want to allow users to create a "classic" subsite under a "modern" site collection, as an admin you can go to the SharePoint Admin Center, select the Settings page and configure the option for **Subsite Creation** to hide the **subsite** creation menu.
+You can see the **Subsite Creation** option in the following image.

 ![Subsite Creation options from the SharePoint Online admin UI](media/modern-experiences/subsite-creation-admin-setting.png)